AnshikaJoshi27/Bike_sharing/README.md

 # Bike Sharing Assignment
-> Build a Linear Regression model to find the variables affecting significantly on bike renting.
+> Build a Multiple Linear Regression model to find the variables affecting significantly on bike renting.

 ## Problem Statement: